Developer-Autodesk/forge.learning/docs/designautomation/appbundle/README.md

 ### Additional prerequisites

 For the next session you can use the pre-build plugin.
-If you decide to build it, you will need:
+Or if you decide to build it, you will need:

 - **Visual Studio**: Visual Studio 2017 or newer is required, please visit [this link](https://visualstudio.microsoft.com/vs/).